 Carmen is a native of San Antonio and grew up on the South Side of town.
 She brings to our team 20 years of experience in Administration with Sony.
 She began working with the Guadalupe Cultural Arts Center in 2004 and has held roles such as: Administrative Assistant, Membership and Development Coordinator, and Operations Assistant.
 Today, Carmen is our Rental and Volunteer Manager and oversees all rental venues and coordinates the volunteers needed for our center and outside events.
 She enjoys her role because she is able to engage with community members and share the center’s mission of promoting the Arts.

-Joel Celestino Settles is a San Antonio based multidisciplinary performer, educator, and cultural arts administrator.
-He is a founding member of the award winning sketch comedy group Comedia A Go-Go and co-founder of SALTA San Antonio Latino Theatre Alliance.
-He has performed in, written and/or directed works at the Guadalupe Theater, Jump-Start Performance Co., Teatro Campesino, Austin’s State Theater, Dallas’ Latino Cultural Center, MACLA in San Jose CA, and with SA’s Attic Rep among others.
-He is proud to have formerly served as the Theatre Program director for SAY Si, a nationally recognized youth arts education center where he had the privilege to mentor young artists and produce over 30 original theatrical productions.
-Most recently he was accepted to and attended the prestigious Directors Lab at the Lincoln Center in NYC where he worked with 70 directors representing 35 countries during a three week intensive professional development program.
-He holds a BA in Political Science from UTSA and currently serves as the Director of Performing Arts for the Guadalupe Cultural Arts Center.
-You can learn more about his artistic work at www.joelsettles.com.
+Joel Celestino Settles is a multidisciplinary performer, educator, director and cultural arts administrator.
+He is a founding member of the award-winning performance group Comedia A Go-Go and co-founder of SALTA the San Antonio Latino Theatre Alliance.
+He has performed in, written and/or directed works at the Guadalupe Theater, Jump-Start Performance Co., Teatro Campesino, the Latino Cultural Center in Dallas TX, and MACLA in San Jose CA among others.
+He is proud to have formerly served as the Theatre Program director for the award winning and nationally recognized youth arts education program SAY Sí and was a member of the 2014 Directors Lab at the Lincoln Center in NYC.
+His most recent work as a theatre artist focuses on the creation and production of plays that deconstruct and comment on the social, economic and political power structures of contemporary America.
+He holds a BA in Political Science and currently serves as Director of Programs for the Guadalupe Cultural Arts Center.

 Tejano Conjunto Festival Director